Hotel San Carlos (Phoenix)

-Legend

-Many employees have said that they have seen ghosts at the hotel, the most commonly mentioned being that of Leone Jensen.
-This caused the Travel Channel to dedicate part of their show World Travels to the hotel.
-This feature on the hotel was premiered on Monday, January 19, 2004.
-Whether the ghost sighting theory is a promotional stunt is debatable.

 Historical facts

 The site where the hotel sits was the location of the first school in Phoenix.
 The 4-room adobe school was inaugurated in 1874 and was replaced with a larger structure in 1879.
 The school was enlarged several times in subsequent years but was condemned in 1916, with construction of a luxury hotel in mind.
 In addition, many area children died during the 1918 Spanish flu epidemic that attacked the United States.

 In 1919, the land was bought by the Babbitt family (relatives of Bruce Babbitt, former Arizona Governor and Secretary of the Interior), who intended to build a hotel.
 The San Carlos Hotel project was finally begun by Charles Harris and Dwight D. Heard who purchased the property from the Babbitts.
 Harris and Heard formed the Hotel San Carlos Company and construction began in 1927.
 The hotel was designed by nationally known architect George Whitecross Richie in the Italian Renaissance style.
 Construction was undertaken by Kinnie & Westerhouse General Contractors.
 The hotel was state of the art with air conditioning (the first in Phoenix), elevators, circulating chilled water in the rooms and steam heat.
 The hotel grand opening was on March 19, 1928.
 The hotel was built at a cost of nearly $850,000.
 Charles Harris was the co-owner and managing partner of the San Carlos, and took over full-time management of the San Carlos after the original manager, Dwight Heard, died in 1929.
 Harris moved his family into the roof-top bungalow (or penthouse) and worked diligently to keep the San Carlos Hotel open during the Great Depression.
 The hotel remained in the Harris family until 1967 when Harris' widow, Elsie, sold the property to an investment group.
-The investment group was unsuccessful and in 1970 sold the San Carlos to Gregory Melikian.
-Over the past 43 years, Melikian and his family have owned, operated and lovingly restored the San Carlos Hotel to its original splendor.
-The Melikian family has been instrumental in saving many historic properties in Phoenix.
+The investment group sold the San Carlos to Gregory Melikian in 1970.
+Since 1970, the Melikian family have owned, operated, and restored the San Carlos Hotel to match its original styling alongside other historical Phoenix properties.

-The hotel competed with the posh Westward Ho hotel completed nearby the following year, which was located on the site of what once was Phoenix's first radio transmitter and whose list of clientele include such celebrities as Jack Dempsey and John F. Kennedy.
-The San Carlos had its share of celebrities such as Mae West, Clark Gable, Carole Lombard, Marilyn Monroe and Gene Autry.